getify/You-Dont-Know-JS/scope-closures/apA.md

 There's nothing to *call back into* per se, because the program hasn't paused or exited.
 We're passing a function (reference) from one part of the program to another part of the program, and then it's immediately invoked.

-There's other established terms that might match what we're doing -- passing in a function (reference) so that another part of the program can invoke it on our behalf.
+There's other established terms that might match what we're doing—passing in a function (reference) so that another part of the program can invoke it on our behalf.
 You might think of this as *Dependency Injection* (DI) or *Inversion of Control* (IoC).

 DI can be summarized as passing in necessary part(s) of functionality to another part of the program so that it can invoke them to complete its work.
 That's a decent description for the `map(..)` call above, isn't it?
 The `map(..)` utility knows to iterate over the list's values, but it doesn't know what to *do* with those values.
 That's why we pass it the `formatIDLabel(..)` function.
 We pass in the dependency.